shivalikaW/Reactive-Form/README.md

 Angular has two types of from one is Template Driven and other is Reactive Form.
-Template Driven Form focused only on template.
+One is Reactive and another is Template driven form.